Peter-van-Tol/LiteX-CNC/README.md

 ## Firmware
 ### Installation

-This guide is written for a default installation of linuxcnc-2.8.2-buster.
+This guide is tested on a default installation of LinuxCNC 2.8.4 Debian 10 Buster.
 The steps may differ for other distributions.

 Firstly install the needed packages to compile the firmware:
 ```bash